-If a non-compliance or improvement opportunity is identified the matter is recorded in the organisation risk management system and reported to the Executive Leadership Team and the Audit and Risk Management Committee.
+In the event that a non-compliance is identified the matter is recorded in the organisation risk management system and reported to the Executive Leadership Team and the Audit and Risk Management Committee.
 Ongoing monitoring and reporting will occur until the non-compliance or improvement opportunity is resolved.